perseas/Pyrseas/docs/testing.rst

  - Install Tox, using package manager, or from PyPI (https://pypi.org/project/tox/)

-   .. note:: Psycopg2, PyYAML, pytest and Tox all have to be installed
-             twice, i.e., once under Python 3.7 (or 3.6) and another under 2.7.

  - On Windows, install Perl (see discussion above under "Restrictions").
 On Linux, usually Perl is already available.